 Inbound marketing: Use SEO Audit to improve your website’s findability.
 Act-On can track AdWords conversions, providing intelligence and guidance for media buys, budget establishment, and keyword optimization for organic search.

-to get more best practice of lead generation, I strongly recommend to download this free eBook.
+To get more best practice of lead generation, I strongly recommend to download this free eBook.

-Generation of high-quality leads remains the top challenge, more significant than lead volume, and generation of public relations “buzz.”
+Generation of high-quality leads remains the top challenge, more significant than lead volume, and even generation of public relations “buzz.”

 In the past, lead generation was a two-part function; B2B marketers used advertising, direct mail, and other means to create awareness of brands.
 Salespeople, typically insiders working with telephone numbers and personal email addresses, would prospect for leads.
 Websites were often static.
 As buyers have increasingly turned to the web to educate themselves, a company’s website has become the most efficient way to attract attention and create interest: to generate leads.
 Act-On can help.